salmant/DevOps-Chef-MongoDB-Docker-Cluster/README.md

-# DevOps use case: Setup a MongoDB cluster using Docker containers by Chef on Amazon EC2
+# DevOps use case: Setup a multi-node MongoDB cluster using Docker containers by Chef on Amazon EC2

 NOTE: In order to proceed this guide, prior DevOps knowledge of working with the following technologies is highly required: